MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-webdeploy-iis-winrm.md

 Continuous deployment means starting an automated deployment pipeline whenever a new successful build is available.
 Here we'll show you how to set up continuous deployment of your ASP.NET or Node.js app to one or more IIS servers using Azure Pipelines.
-A task running on the [Build and Release agent](../../agents/agents.md) opens a WinRM connection to each IIS server to run Powershell scripts remotely in order to deploy the Web Deploy package.
+A task running on the [Build and Release agent](../../agents/agents.md) opens a WinRM connection to each IIS server to run PowerShell scripts remotely in order to deploy the Web Deploy package.

 ## Get set up